derek-knox/Notes/MobX Quick Start Guide by Pavan Podila & Michel Weststrate.md

 ```
 - `myObservable[$mobx].values.get('someProperty')` accesses the `observable` property's backing `Atom` but `getAtom(observableThing, observableThingProperty)` is a better API
 - Though rare, the `createAtom(name, onBecomeObserved, onBecomeUnobserved)` API may be of use but is used internally in MobX
-- `Atom` becomes active in the reactive system due to an internal:
+- an `Atom` becomes active in the reactive system due to an internal:
   - `autorun` ->
   - `atomInstance.get()` ->
   - `atomInstance.reportObserved()` and returns value for `get()` ->